-As we approach the sesiquentennial anniversary of the Mormon Exodus there have been many ways to remember this event.
+As we approached the sesiquentennial anniversary of the Mormon Exodus there were many ways to remember this event.

 On July 4th, 1996 a group left Nauvoo, Illinois and begin their journey to Salt Lake City.
 This western migration was't be as slow as the teams & wagons used by our ancestors, but it certainly was equally arduous, as they will cover the nearly 1,300 miles on bicycles.